Showing posts with label Gene Wilder. Show all posts

 FAVORITE MOVIE PROPS: A DREAM WISH LIST

-It’s been my experience that it’s the rare film enthusiast who doesn’t also possess a passing interest in (if not an outright mania for) those fascinating objects of tangible trivia associated with the making of motion pictures.
-I’m speaking, of course, about movie memorabilia.
-And whether in the form of collecting marketing materials like posters, stills, pressbooks, and souvenir programs; attending museum exhibits displaying classic movie costumes and props; going to celebrity autograph conventions, or scouring online auction sites for items from celebrity estates or rare props and collectibles from favorite films – the motivation behind the actions are the same.
+And whether in the form of collecting marketing materials like posters, stills, pressbooks, and souvenir programs; attending museum exhibits displaying classic movie costumes and props; attending celebrity autograph conventions, or scouring online auction sites for items from celebrity estates or rare props and collectibles from favorite films – the motivation behind the actions is the same.
 It’s the desire to possess part of a dream.
 To rekindle and revisit the sensations inspired by a favorite film.
-The wish to bridge the gap between reality and the fantasy world movies.
+The wish to bridge the gap between reality and the fantasy world of movies.

 My bedroom during my senior year in high school.

-By the late 90s, with the advent of eBay and what I perceived to be a decline in movie poster design, I wound up either selling off or donating to a local film museum the bulk of what had grown into a cumbersome movie poster and Lobby Card collection.
+By the late '90s, with the advent of eBay and the decline in movie poster design (graphic art was replaced by Big Superimposed Heads), I wound up either selling off or donating to a local film museum the bulk of what had grown into a cumbersome movie poster and Lobby Card collection.
 I held onto the ones that meant the most to me: Barbarella, Rosemary’s Baby, The Day of the Locust, Bonnie & Clyde, Andy Warhol’s BAD, Myra Breckinridge, Reflections in a Golden Eye, and They Shoot Horses, Don’tThey?.
 The ones I regret selling?: Chinatown and Shampoo.
-What was I thinking? ...I must have been offered a lot of money.
+What was I thinking?

-The Only Piece of Movie Memorabilia I Own
+The Only Pieces of Movie Memorabilia I Own

 The weirdest (and thus coolest) gift I ever received from my partner is this plaster-cast of the right side of Liza Minnelli's face from the Paramount Studios makeup department.
-It was used as a form to design and fit the acid burn prosthetic makeup for her role in Otto Preminger's, Tell Me That You Love Me, Junie Moon (1970).
+It was used as a form to design and fit the acid burn prosthetic makeup for her role in Otto Preminger's Tell Me That You Love Me, Junie Moon (1970).

 It's because of my love of movie history and memorabilia that I decided to write this post after being contacted by the online auction site, Invaluable.com, and asked if I was interested in writing about what would be my dream movie prop or bit of memorabilia to find and pick up in an auction.

-As I've only been to one auction in my entire life and wanted to bid on everything in sight (in 1984 Francis Ford Coppola's American Zoetrope Studios auctioned off tons of items from its films.
+As I've only been to one auction in my entire life and wanted to bid on everything in sight (in 1984 Francis Ford Coppola's failed American Zoetrope Studios auctioned off tons of items from its films.
 I had my eye on all the miniature Las Vegas props from One From the Heart), I jumped at the opportunity to mount my own dream auction of movie props I would die for.

 KEN'S TOP-TEN MOVIE MEMORABILIA AUCTION WISH LIST (money is no object):